NilFoundation/dbms-python/docs/async.rst

     except AsyncJobCancelError as err:
         assert err.message.endswith(f'job {job3.id} not found')

-    # Clear the result of a job from ArangoDB server to free up resources.
+    # Clear the result of a job from DbmsDB server to free up resources.
     # Result of job4 was removed from the server automatically upon retrieval,
     # so attempt to clear it raises an exception.
     try: